Bahadurganj Assembly constituency

 Bahadurganj Assembly constituency is an assembly constituency in Kishanganj district in the Indian state of Bihar.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No 52 Bahadurganj Assembly constituency is composed of the following: Bahadurganj and Terhagachh community development blocks; Patharghatti, Ghangra and Lachhmipur gram panchayats of Dighalbank CD Block.

 Bahadurganj Assembly constituency is part of No 10 Kishanganj (Lok Sabha constituency).

-Members of Legislative Assembly
+Members of the Legislative Assembly

 List of Members of Legislative Assembly from Bahadurganj Assembly Constituency.